dedo94/Domitilla/README.md

         * node_fus: list of the node waiting for syncronization;
         * draw: 1 give as output also the PDF whit the result, 0 otherwise.

-* convert.py: contain one fuction.
+* convert.py: contain one function.
-    *  petri2(path, nome_grafo, gr_str, save): provide the translation of an Unstructured Global Graph in Perti net.
+    *  petri2(path, nome_grafo, gr_str, save): provide the translation of an Unstructured Global Graph in Petri net.
        * paht: path of the original file (at the moment unsed, this parameter will be removed soon);
        * nome_grafo: name of the graph;
        * gr_str: new empty list;